schibsted/spid-tech-docs/resources/articles/mixpanel/events-tracked.md

                 <td>Choose product</td>
                 <td>When the user proceeds from the choose product page with a chosen product.
                     <ul>
-                        <li>If product is pre-selected by the client as an url-parameter, the event is sent because technically the product selection is done when the user enters SPiD.</li>
+                        <li>If product is pre-selected by the client as an url-parameter, the event is sent because technically the product selection is done when the user enters SchAcc.</li>
-                        <li>If a paylink is used, no event is triggered because technically the product selection is done by the client before the user enters SPiD.</li>
+                        <li>If a paylink is used, no event is triggered because technically the product selection is done by the client before the user enters SchAcc.</li>
 					</ul>
                 </td>
             </tr>
             <tr>
                 <td>Click to view agreement</td>
-                <td>When on the SPiD signup page, the user clicks the button to view the entire user agreement with SPiD.</td>
+                <td>When on the SchAcc signup page, the user clicks the button to view the entire user agreement with SchAcc.</td>
             </tr>
             <tr>
                 <td>Confirm cc payment identifier</td>